EricYJA/Analog-ECC-height-profile-methods/docs/api.md

 The parameter controls this package's workers.
 It does not set every NumPy/SciPy or BLAS internal thread count.
 Unsupported thread counts raise an error; an explicit parallel request is not silently ignored.

+Large problems can require exponentially many cases.
+Compare performance using matrices and height indices representative of your application.

+## Numerical behavior

+`tol` applies only to combinatorial methods.
+Rank decisions use complete-pivot LU with cutoff `tol * reference_scale`, where the reference scale is the largest absolute entry of the input matrix.
+Submatrices use their parent matrix's scale.
+Changing `tol` can change rank and MDS classifications, and whether a reported height is finite.

+LP feasibility and optimality tolerances are determined by the selected solver; LP functions do not accept `tol`.
+Nearly singular matrices, extreme coefficient scales, and different solver versions can produce different results or classifications across methods and backends.
+Compare finite results with a suitable numerical tolerance and handle positive infinity separately.

 ## Errors and compatibility

 Wrong option types raise `TypeError`; invalid matrix values, index ranges, backend combinations, rank conditions, and unsupported thread requests raise `ValueError`.
 Missing native support raises `ImportError` with installation guidance.
 LP solver failures raise `RuntimeError`. `m` and `num_threads` must be integer values; booleans are rejected.

-Native-enabled installations also provide the original `solve_m_height_cpp` import through a compatibility module.
-Its original function names, positional options, and native defaults remain available.
-The public `analog_ecc_heights` API provides the unified backend selection and stricter option validation described here.
-The compatibility module is part of the same distribution and requires the corresponding compiled extension for each function.
+`solve_m_height_cpp` remains available for existing code after installing the corresponding native backends.
+Its original function names, positional options, and native defaults are supported.
+Import from `analog_ecc_heights` to use the backend selection and option validation described in this guide.